 Updating the Site Database

-Because MnHPO staff also maintain extensive historic building records, there was often a significant time delay before OSA obtained a copy of the data following an update to the archaeological site database with assignment of new site numbers.
+Because SHPO staff also maintain extensive historic building records, there was often a significant time delay before OSA obtained a copy of the data following an update to the archaeological site database with assignment of new site numbers.
 On January 1, 2007, OSA took over updating the master electronic archaeological site database.
 The database is now immediately updated following OSA review of new site forms and the assignment of new site numbers.
-OSA now provides copies of the database to MnHPO and other appropriate government agencies upon demand, although these agencies do not ask for updates on a regular basis.
+OSA now provides copies of the database to SHPO and other appropriate government agencies upon demand, although these agencies do not ask for updates on a regular basis.

 State site forms must be filled out for all sites located during licensed surveys in Minnesota.
 Even outside of project boundaries, professional archaeologists are ethically obligated to fill out and submit site forms or otherwise report sites based on first-hand knowledge or informant reports.
 Archaeologists involved with privately sponsored research also should share site information critical to improving locational models, promoting site preservation, and understanding the past.